Acrome-Smart-Motion-Devices/SMD-Arduino-Library/README.md

   - ### `Red - tune()`
     The method activates the autotune task on a specific card and initiates the autotune process.
 SMD board will set the PID constants after this auto-tuning task.

-    The duration of the autotune task may vary depending on the motor installed in the SMD card.
+    The duration of the autotune task may vary depending on the motor installed in the smd card.
 After this method is used, the SMD does not perform the operations related to driving until the tune task is completed.
 Communication with the SMD can be continued, but the card does not drive the motor in any way other than the tune function.

     Note: when tune method is called, torque enable becomes "1" so motor can rotate.